benmvp/slides/2022/reactmiami/enzyme-to-rtl.md

 - Hello everyone!
 - I'm excited to be here in Miami
   - And speaking at my first in-person conf in 2+ years!
-- I realize I'm standing between you and the snack break
-  - I promise to make it worth your while
 - I'm here to talk about migrating to React Testing Library from Enzyme
   - You may be wondering... why do we need to migrate?
   - Well, let's talk about it

 - **RESTART THE TIMER!!!!**
 - **TWEETED OUT THE SLIDES!**

 =====
 <!-- .slide: data-background="url(../../img/esnext/simon-rae-221560-unsplash.jpg) no-repeat center" data-background-size="cover" -->